Adamraw/database-scripts/README.md

 1. Download repository and place into desired directory.

-2. Open favourite command line interface and move into direcoty containing the repository.
+2. Open favorite command line interface and move into directory containing the repository.

 3. Call scripts as shown below.